Xetibo/ReSet-Doc/sections/projects.typ

 *Blueman* | Bluetooth Application\
-Blueman@blueman_repo allows connecting and managing of Bluetooth connections, as well as some quality of life features like sending of files.
-It works great in functionality, but the buttons are not very expressive in what they will achieve.
+Blueman@blueman_repo allows connecting and managing of Bluetooth connections, as well as some quality-of-life features like sending of files.
+It works great in functionality, but the buttons are not very expressive of what they will achieve.
 Blueman is written in Python and GTK3.
 #align(
   center, [#figure(